 The Service Only Offers Live LMHP Consultations

-Another thing you need to check when trying to get a valid ESA letter is that the medical consultation is done live either in person or, more commonly these days, via a video call.
-If a service says they provide ESA letters and you only have to fill out a form online, get away from them right away.
+Another thing you need to check when trying to get an official ESA letter is that the medical consultation is done live either in person or, more commonly these days, via a video call.
+If a service says they provide an ESA letter online and you only have to fill out a form online, get away from them right away.

 It is entirely legal to provide ESA letters via an online service.
-It is also 100% illegal for a mental health professional to state that your mental health qualifies you for an ESA letter without necessarily having met you previously.
+It is also 100% illegal for a mental health professional to state that your mental health qualifies you for an emotional support pet letter without necessarily having met you previously.
 But, if you don’t have a live conversation with the professional who signs your ESA letter, then the letter isn’t in fact legitimate.

 How to Spot a Fake ESA Letter

-With the plethora of scammers on the Internet, it’s essential to learn how to spot a fake ESA letter.
-Some telltale signs that an ESA letter is fake include the following:
+With the plethora of scammers on the Internet, it’s essential to learn how to spot a fake support animal letter.
+Some telltale signs that an emotional support animal letter is fake include the following:

 Or the ESA letter-writing service may not be legitimate if any of the following are true: